Taming Text-to-Sounding Video Generation via Advanced Modality Condition and Interaction: Method

 \subsection{Preliminary}

-\paragraph{Generative Models in Denoised Manner} Denoised generative models learn a complex data distribution $p(\mathbf{x})$ by reversing a process that destroys data to a simple Gaussian prior $\mathcal{N}(\mathbf{0}, \mathbf{I})$.
+\paragraph{Denoising-based Generative Models} Denoising generative models learn a complex data distribution $p(\mathbf{x})$ by reversing a process that destroys data to a simple Gaussian prior $\mathcal{N}(\mathbf{0}, \mathbf{I})$.
 Diffusion models~\citep{ho2020denoisingdiffusionprobabilisticmodels} approach this by training a network $\boldsymbol{\epsilon}_\theta$ to predict the noise $\epsilon$ added to a data sample $\mathbf{x}_0$ at timestep $t$:

 Flow Matching (FM)~\citep{lipman2022flow} models learn a velocity field $v_\theta$ that transports a noise sample $\mathbf{x}_0$ to a data sample $\mathbf{x}_1$ by approximating the target field $\mathbf{x}_1 - \mathbf{x}_0$.
 The training objective is: